pqcli/pqcli/README.md

 --- | ---
 -ca | The certificate of the authority that is included in the issuer field of the certificate.
 If omitted, the certificate is self-signed.
 -cakey | The private key of the CA, used to sign the certificate.
+-days | The validity period of the certificate from today in days.
 -key | The public key to certify.
 If omitted, a suitable keypair is generated.
--newkey | The signature algorithm(s) to use for the newly generated key -sig | The signature algorithm(s) to use.
+-newkey | The algorithm(s) to use for the newly generated key -sig | The signature algorithm(s) to use.
 Algorithms are separated by `,`, key size is speficied by `:`. (e.g. `rsa:3072,dilithium:3` for a PQC hybrid signature using 3072 byte RSA and Dilithium level 3 keys)
 -subj | The subject DN to include in the certificate (OpenSSL format, e.g. `/CN=Test/DC=testdc`)